discordextremelist/website/README.md

 PM2 is optional and allows you to use the `npm run pm2` command which is ideal if you wish to run DEL in production.

-### RethinkDB
+### MongoDB

-A rethinkdb instance is required - the database name must match the name configured in the settings.json file and the following tables MUST be created.
+A MongoDB instance is required - it must match the configuration in the `settings.json` file.

-1. users
-2. bots
-3. servers
-4. applications

 ### Redis

-Redis must be installed for authentication/sessions to work.
+Redis must be installed for authentication/sessions to work - it must match the configuration in the `settings.json` file.

 ## Setup